kittykatattack/learningPixi/README.md

 ### Polygons

-You can join lines together and fill them with colors to make complex shapes using the `drawPolygon` method. `drawPolygon`'s argument is an path array of x/y points that define the positions of each point on the shape.
+You can join lines together and fill them with colors to make complex shapes using the `drawPolygon` method. `drawPolygon`'s argument is a path array of x/y points that define the positions of each point on the shape.
 ```js